 Steps to Remove the Tar:

 - For large areas with tar, it is best to scrape away as much as possible.
 Harden the tar with ice and then use a spoon or dull knife to scrape it away.

 - The residue left in the fabric will need some lubrication to be removed.
+This is especially true for old, dry tar deposits.
 Lay a soft cloth under the stain to absorb any excess lubricant.

 - Choose a lubricant from the list above.

 - Blot it onto the stained area with a soft cloth.
 You will want to moisten the stain completely with the lubricant.

 - Scrub the area gently with a cloth or blot with pressure to work the lubricant into the stain.

 - Allow it to set for a little while, then blot the stain with a cloth.
 Turn the cloth to a fresh area as the tar is transferred to it.

 - When you have blotted off as much tar residue as possible, rub some laundry detergent or dish liquid directly into the stain, then wash the item as usual.

 - Do not dry the clothing until you are sure the stain is removed.
 If placed in the dryer, the tar will melt and transfer to the walls of the dryer.
 This will then spread to other pieces of clothing, making a larger mess.